faust42/f1-data/README.md

 python explore.py
 ```

-Menu options: search for a team profile, view all team profiles, compare teams side by side, view the race schedule, and get a simple prediction for the next race.
+Menu options: search for a team profile, view all team profiles, compare teams side by side, view the race schedule, and get a prediction for the next race.

 To pull fresh data for the current season only (e.g. after a new race weekend):